Romanian Deadlift Benefits – Introduction

-Romanian Deadlift Benefits are so important that Alan Thrall says to STOP deadlifting until you learn how to Romanian Deadlift.
+Romanian Deadlift benefits are so significant, powerlifter and strongman Alan Thrall says to stop deadlifting until you learn how to Romanian deadlift.

-“What happens if you keep training your quadriceps but do not train your hamstrings?
+What happens if you keep training your quadriceps, but not your hamstrings?

-It is the great extensor muscle of the knee, forming a large fleshy mass which covers the front and sides of the femur.¹
+It is the extensor muscle of the knee, forming a large fleshy mass that covers the front and sides of the femur.¹

-The hamstrings are the muscles on the back of your leg, behind your femur thigh bone.
+The hamstrings are the muscles on the back of your leg behind your femur thigh bone.

-The hamstrings play a critical role in knee stabilization, climbing and acceleration when running.
+The hamstrings play a critical role in knee stabilization, climbing, and acceleration when running.

 Having tight and weak hamstrings can result in hamstring injury.

-If you cannot touch your toes from a standing position?
+Can you touch your toes from a standing position?

-Strong and fit legs need strong and fit quadriceps and hamstrings.
+Muscular and fit legs need strong and fit quadriceps and hamstrings.

-By adding the romanian deadlift to your leg workout program, you are helping your body to stay in balance, especially your legs.
+By adding the Romanian deadlift to your leg workout program, you are helping your body to stay in balance, especially your legs.

-The romanian deadlift benefits your entire leg when combined with squats for your leg workout.
+And Romanian deadlifts help build the muscle mass of your entire leg when combined with squats for your leg workout.

-2. Romanian Deadlift Benefits – Strengthen Your Hamstrings
+#2.
+Strengthen Your Hamstrings

 Besides being less prone to injury, stronger hamstrings will enable you to walk and run with greater ease.